It may surprise you to know that several animals walk on two legs!

 13. Kultarr

-The Kultarr is a small marsupial that is native to Australia.
-They are nocturnal animals, and they are also one of the animals that walk on two legs.
+The Kultarr is a small marsupial native to Australia.
+It is nocturnal and walks on two legs.

 Kultarrs have long, powerful hind legs that they use to move quickly and gracefully across the ground.